KUB-Education/KUB-Super-Admin-Backend/README.md

-# KUB Super Admin Backend
+# KUB-Backend-CE

+Community edition of server-backend of KUB Education platform.